Detection of collective and point anomalies in the presence of trend and seasonality: Simulation study

 We now assess STAD's finite sample performance by simulation studies.
 We compare STAD's performance against oracle versions of itself that know the trend (Oracle-Trend), the seasonality (Oracle-Seasonality), and both components (Full Oracle).
 For all methods we use the default choices for tuning parameters as detailed in Section~\ref{section:method}.
 A comparison with other methods is omitted, as most existing anomaly methods focus on point anomalies only and to the best of our knowledge no existing methods achieves acceptable results for detecting collective anomalies at the presence of significant trends and seasonality such that a systematic comparison is not meaningful, c.f.~the illustrations in Section~\ref{section:introduction}.

-Our simulation studies are based on synthetic time series of length $n = 5000$, generated from the model in Section~\ref{sec:model}.
+Our simulatios are based on synthetic time series of length $n = 5000$, generated from the model in Section~\ref{sec:model}.
 We chose the trend component to be $t_i = 2(i/n)^2 - 2(i/n)$, a sine-wave seasonality $s_i = 2 \sin(2\pi i / P)$, where $P$ is the period length, and the noise component is $\epsilon_i \sim \mathcal{N}(0, 1)$.
 Simulations (not displayed) showed that results are stable in the choice of the concrete form of the trend and seasonality, so for brevity we do not vary their form in the following.
 Instead we consider various settings for the anomalies and also vary in one study the period length $P$, which is otherwise chosen as $P=250$.

-We found that the anomaly length, the number of seasonal repetitions, and of course the signal to noise ratio have the most dominant effect on the performance of all contrasted methods.
-We demonstrate the influence of the first two points in the most simplest setting with a single anomaly.
-In Sections~\ref{simulation:lengthSize}~and~\ref{simulation:seasonalLength} we vary the length of the single anomaly and the period length, respectively.
+In earlier experiments (not displayed) we found that the anomaly length, the number of seasonal repetitions, and of course the signal to noise ratio have the most dominant effect on the performance of all contrasted methods.
+We demonstrate the first two points in the most simple setting with a single anomaly: In Sections~\ref{simulation:lengthSize}~and~\ref{simulation:seasonalLength} we vary the length of the single anomaly and the period length, respectively.
 Finally, in Section~\ref{simulation:multiple} we consider a more evolved setting with multiple anomalies which considers different signal to noise ratios but also different anomaly lengths.
 In between we discuss tuning parameter choices.
 Most tuning parameters have been theoretically discussed in Section~\ref{section:method}.
 So, in Sections~\ref{subsection:sensitivity_J}~and~\ref{Simu:penalty} we focus on the number of repetitions $J$ and the penalty, respectively.

 All simulations are repeated $1\;000$ times.
 We then evaluate the methods based on their average accuracy in detecting the collective anomalies.
 We define an estimation as positive if the estimated number of anomalies is equal to the true number of anomalies and if start and end points differ by at most $\lfloor \log(n) \rfloor$.
 We omit other metrics for brevity and since we found for instance that the average mean square error for the anomaly, trend, and seasonal component estimation shows qualitatively the same result as the accuracy.
 Also changing the $\lfloor \log(n) \rfloor$ tolerance level for the locations of anomalies allows for the same comparisons.